hanshsieh/DroidSlicer/doc/index.md

 The image files for this document.

 ### config/ ###
-This directory contains the configuration files, Android library files, auxiliary data, etc. For the detail, see [this](config.html) page.
+This directory contains the configuration files, Android library files, auxiliary data, etc. For the details, see [this](config.html) page.

 # Javadoc #
 See [here](apidoc/index.html)